Skip to main content

 element.mount(domElement); // Mount to DOM element reference

-Display elements in overlay modals with comprehensive options:
+Display elements in overlay modals with automatic sizing:

 const element = elements.create('element-type', { config });